garciparedes/hackerrank/README.md

 ## Description

-This is my set of awesome solutions for the HackerRank problems.
+This is my set of awesome solutions for HackerRank problems.

 ## Contents